firasvai/firasvai/README.md

 - 👋 Hi, I’m @firasvai
 - 👀 I’m interested in software development
-- 🌱 I’m currently studying in Hannover,Germany
+- 🌱 I’m currently studying electro and information technology in Hannover,Germany
 - 💞️ I’m looking to collaborate on developing an android application
 - 📫 You can reach me on my email: firasvai@gmail.com